run-llama/LlamaIndexTS/apps/docs/docs/end_to_end.md

 ## [List Index](https://github.com/run-llama/LlamaIndexTS/blob/main/apps/simple/listIndex.ts)

 Create a list index and query it.
-The list index will read every piece of text within the index in order to find the answer and generate a response.
+This example also use the `LLMRetriever`, which will use the LLM to select the best nodes to use when generating answer.

 ## [Vector Index](https://github.com/run-llama/LlamaIndexTS/blob/main/apps/simple/vectorIndex.ts)